Board of Directors & Staff

 Staff

 We are fortunate to have talented farm and office staff to manage our day-to-day operations.
-Currently, we have seven year-round employees including a farm manager, two co-assistant farm managers, executive director, operations director, and communications manager.
-For the 2023 growing season we also have one assistant grower, two field crew members, and a groundskeeper.
+Currently, we have seven year-round employees including a director of agriculture, two farm co-managers, an executive director, an operations director, a volunteer and outreach manager, and a communications and development manager.
+For the 2024 growing season we also have three assistant growers, two field crew members, and a groundskeeper.

 Kari Bender